 Excerpt: My Book’s Chapter on Medication

 Now I’ll share with you now the introduction to my first book’s chapter on medication.
 Please share it with anyone who is thinking of seeking treatment for ADHD.
-You cannot rely on the average physician or even psychiatrist to be competent.

 Let me be clear: I do not want to scare people away from seeking treatment that can vastly elevate their lives.
 But I do want to emphasize: We consumers must be educated, we must self-advocate.